cfu288/mere-medical/README.md

   <h3 align="center">Mari Medical</h3>

   <p align="center">
     A self-hosted web app to aggregate and sync all of your medical records from your patient portals in one place.
-Offline-first with multiple device sync supported.
+Offline-first with multiple device sync supported (eventually).
     <br />
     <br />
     <a href="">View Demo</a>